 C-START: Carolina Students Taking Academic Responsibility through Teaching

 A limited number of outstanding seniors are selected each year to develop and teach a course of their own creation.
 Students spend the Fall semester developing lesson plans with a faculty mentor, then teach a weekly seminar in the Spring.
-Current C-START classes include Sustainable Water in the Global South; Land of Snows: Politics and Culture in Modern Tibet; Higher Education Policy and The American University; and The Archaeology of Early North Carolina.
+Current C-START classes include Exploring Claims and Controversies in Nutrition; Mass Incarceration in the Land of the Free; Music of Conflict – The Sounds and Expressions of War; and International Relations Theory and the Rise of China.

 Senior Honors Thesis